wp-plugins/quiz-tool-lite/readme.txt

 **To deploy a quiz.**

-1. Create a new quiz and choose to display 'x' questions at random from pot 1 and (for example) 'x' questions at random from pot 2.
+1. Create a new quiz and choose to display 'x' questions from pot 1 and (for example) 'x' questions at random from pot 2.

-2. Copy the quiz shortcode onto a page.
+2. Copy the quiz shortcode onto a page or use the 'in editor' button to add the quiz

 The quiz saves the HIGHEST score and quizzes can be taken as often as possible, or you can limit attempts if you wish.
 It will only save the score if a user is logged in.